- You had at least $8,400 of earned income, and

-- You had less than $3,200 of investment income (such as interest, dividends, and capital gains).
+- You had $3,300 or less of investment income (such as interest, dividends, and capital gains), and

-- You paid qualifying child care expenses to allow you (and your spouse, if married) to work or attend school at least part time, or you or your spouse are exempt from this requirement due to a qualifying disability.
+- You paid qualifying child care expenses to allow you (and your spouse, if married) to work or attend school at least part time, or you or your spouse are exempt from this requirement due to a qualifying disability, and

 - You paid qualifying child care expenses for your qualifying child.
 A qualifying child is your child, step child, grandchild, step grandchild, brother, sister, stepbrother, stepsister, nephew, niece, step nephew, step niece, or eligible foster child who:

-- Your child care provider was not the child's parent, guardian, or brother or sister under age 19.
+- Your child care provider was not the child's parent, guardian, or your relative or step relative under the age 19.